ChandraSagarDev/smart-electricity-monitoring-iot-cv/README.md

 - SQLite for data storage
 - Chart.js for data visualization
 - HTML/CSS/JavaScript for frontend
-- Gemini API for text extraction
+- Roboflow API for meter reading extraction